What is greenwashing? A guide to sustainable brand strategy

 The Risks

-As a responsible brand manager or business owner, you usually want to register the key brand(s) as trade marks to make sure they are adequately protected against infringement.
-A trade mark that is not as green in reality as it holds itself out to be can be considered deceptive, and as such, it can be rejected by the UK Intellectual Property Office (“UK IPO”).
+As responsible brand managers or business owners, it is usually essential to register the key brand(s) as trademarks to ensure they are adequately protected against infringement.
+A trademark that is not as green in reality as it holds itself out to be can be considered deceptive, and as such, it can be rejected by the UK Intellectual Property Office (“UK IPO”).

-The astonishing figures I referred to above in terms of the number of green trade mark applications filed in recent years show that choosing the green branding strategy may be unwise also from the point of view of brand valuation and the risk of dilution.
-To put it simply, your goal is always to own a stand-out, distinctive brand.
-However, currently, it is more likely than not that your green brand will be surrounded by thousands of relatively similar-looking or sounding brands.
+The astonishing figures referred to above in terms of the number of green trademark applications filed in recent years show that choosing the green branding strategy may be unwise also from the point of view of brand valuation and the risk of dilution.
+To put it simply, the goal is always to own a stand-out, distinctive brand.
+However, currently, it is more likely than not that a green brand will be surrounded by thousands of relatively similar-looking or sounding brands.
 This means that it will become less valuable to investors and more exposed to potential disputes with other brand owners.
-My recommendation would be to avoid introducing green branding as arguably, it is not worth spending significant marketing budgets on at present.
+Geldards recommends avoiding introducing green branding as arguably, it is not worth spending significant marketing budgets on at present.

-In terms of greenwashing, in the UK, the Competition and Markets Authority (“CMA”) has investigative powers related to claims made by businesses which includes sustainability claims.
-These have recently been applied by CMA against ASOS, Boohoo and Asda George with respect to certain clothing lines.
+In terms of greenwashing, in the UK, the Competition and Markets Authority (“CMA”) has investigative powers related to claims made by businesses which include sustainability claims.
+These have recently been applied by CMA against ASOS, Boohoo, and Asda George with respect to certain clothing lines.

 In May 2024, the Digital Markets, Competition and Consumers Act 2024 provided further new powers to the CMA, allowing it to directly decide whether consumer law has been broken and impose directions or substantial fines on businesses without resorting to court litigation.